unfor19/kubernetes-localdev/README.md

 ## Future Work

-Sections that will be added to this project.

 1. How to create and manage Kubernetes Secrets with [HashiCorp's Vault](https://www.vaultproject.io/)
 1. How to add more nodes